Walid-Ahmed/imageclassifierSuite/README.md

  5. The labels in dictionary stored as a pickle file

+To train your dataset, it is is super easy just add the folder of your images to the folder "datasets".
+Your folder of images  should have two sub folders "train" and "eval".In each of the "train" and "eval" folder, you should have 2 subfolders, each labeled with the name of the class.

 # II-Train a binary image classiffier using satandad dataset

-python trainStandardDatasetLeNet.py --dataset MNIST  --networkID  LenetModel --EPOCHS 20 .  <br />
+python trainStandardDatasetMulticlass.py --dataset MNIST  --networkID  LenetModel --EPOCHS 20 .
-python trainStandardDatasetLeNet.py  --dataset fashion_mnist --networkID MiniVGG --EPOCHS 25  <br />
+python trainStandardDatasetMulticlass.py  --dataset fashion_mnist --networkID MiniVGG --EPOCHS 25
-python trainStandardDatasetLeNet.py  --dataset CIFAR10 --networkID net5  --EPOCHS 25    #val_acc: 0.8553  <br />
+python trainStandardDatasetMulticlass.py  --dataset CIFAR10 --networkID net5  --EPOCHS 25    #val_acc: 0.8553
-python trainStandardDatasetLeNet.py  --dataset CIFAR100 --networkID MiniVGG  --EPOCHS 25  #val_acc: 0.5397  <br />
+python trainStandardDatasetMulticlass.py  --dataset CIFAR100 --networkID MiniVGG  --EPOCHS 25  #val_acc: 0.5397  <br />

-The Repo already include these dataset